learningequality/kolibri-docs/docs/install/macos.rst

    .. figure:: /img/copy-app.png
      :alt:

-4. a) **Do NOT start the Kolibri app from the Launchpad, as it is not yet signed**.
-Use the **Finder** on your Mac instead to locate Kolibri app in the **Applications** folder.
+4. a) **The first time you start the Kolibri application, do NOT use Launchpad**.
+Instead use the **Finder** on your Mac to locate Kolibri in the **Applications** folder.
+This is because the application is unsigned and needs your permission to run.

    b) Control-click the app icon, then choose **Open** from the shortcut menu.

-      This step will be saved as an exception to your security settings, so you are able to open Kolibri in the future by double-clicking it just as you would do with other apps.
+      After completing these steps, your security settings are updated for this version of Kolibri, and you can launch Kolibri like any other application.
+You may need to repeat this process when you upgrade Kolibri.

       .. note:: Read this for `more details about opening unsigned apps <https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac>`_.

 #.
-Proceed with the :ref:`setup_initial` of your facility.
+Proceed with the :ref:`setup_initial` of Kolibri.

 Uninstall